Avassy/AvassyFramework/README.md

 # AvassyFramework
-Avassy Framework

-See http://www.avassy.com/framework for more info
+See http://www.avassy.com/framework for more info.